 It uses new ultra-thin COB LED strips, which Tsai believes will stimulate new thinking in lighting design.
 Yet for one of his latest projects, Tsai has turned away from modern technology to explore the most primitive means of production, using only fire and an axe to create the ‘Origin’ collection.
 Imperfect wood, reclaimed from factories, was carved into approximate shapes before being set on fire.
 The resulting designs are unpredictable, with any mistakes in the process eventually adding to the uniqueness of each piece.

-With international travel still largely stalled or impractical at the moment, Tsai has been looking closer to home for opportunities to present his work.
+We’ll watch this space.
+Meanwhile, with international travel still largely stalled or impractical, Tsai has been looking closer to home for opportunities to present his work.
 ‘I am thinking of taking the team to the Gobi Desert,’ the designer says, ‘to make a short film or even a virtual exhibition, to experience and seek inspiration from its extreme austerity and primeval simplicity.’
 We look forward to the results. §